17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Take a turn onto Calle de los Suspiros

 The Street of Sights, or Calle de los Suspiros, is a really tiny cobbled alley that is worth at least passing by.
-The street dates back to the 17th century, so right from the time when Colonia del Sacramento was founded, and it is lined with colonial buildings that also date back to those times.
+It dates back to the 17th century, right from the time Colonia del Sacramento was founded, and it is lined with colonial buildings that also date back to those times.

 According to legend, the street got its name from the fact that this is where women would expect sailors to return after many months at sea.